 If you feel like you are currently bearing the weight of too many difficulties, read this quick solution from John Bunyan’s book “Pilgrim’s Progress”.
 This quote comes from the part of the book where the main character, Christian, reached the hill of Calvary.
 Bunyan writes,“his burden loosed from his shoulders, and fell from off his back, and began to tumble; and so continued to do, till it came to the mouth of the sepulcher, where it fell in.”

 That is a beautiful portion, from the classic tale, told by the masterful wordsmith John Bunyan.
-Keep that stress-relieving image at the forefront of your mind as you go about your caregiving.
+Keep that stress-relieving image at the forefront of your mind as you go about your day.
 Your burdens can be loosed.

 We have examined burden loosing in Burden Breaker, Caregiver Loneliness Part 2, and Stress Free Verses Burden Free so I will not belabor the point here.
 The quote by Bunyan was so eloquent that it was worth mentioning as a weight loss solution for our burdens.